 These little lizards don’t require a large tank like other species do and are very docile for children to handle.
 They don’t have the tendency to bite, especially when raised from a several-week-old hatchling.
 Leopard Geckos eat live insects—they do not eat vegetables or other plants.

 Unlike other reptiles, they don't need fresh fruits and veggies prepared daily, and leopard geckos don’t smell.
 They're also very quiet so you don't need to worry about squeaky hamster wheels turning in the middle of the night.
 They come in a variety of different colors or morphs, which can be fun to choose from when selecting a pet.

 04 of 05

-There are so many different breeds of rabbits to choose from, but the more common varieties are hardy pets for kids.
-They aren’t usually biters, live longer than hamsters, and are very personable.
-Rabbits can be litter trained, play with toys, are quiet, and super cute!Continue to 5 of 5 below.
+There are so many different breeds of rabbits to enjoy, but the most common varieties are hardy pets for kids.
+They don't typically bite, and are fluffy and adorable.
+Rabbits eat hay, grass, leafy green vegetables, and a portioned quantity of pellets.

 05 of 05